 How to Apply

-The next Health and Science Innovation Challenge application period will take place from July 5-28th, 2016.
-To apply, complete the online application form which will be open from July 5th at 9am ET through July 28th at 5pm ET.
+The next Health and Science Innovation Challenge application period will take place in July 2017.
+To apply, complete the online application form which will be open Monday July 3 at 9am ET- Monday July 31 at 5pm ET.

 Applications that address the above criteria and describe innovative programs will be considered for funding.
 No unsolicited applications will be accepted for US Contributions at any other time throughout the year.